nikkieverett/recipe-app/recipes/smores-cupcake.md

 place one square of chocolate on top of each marshmallow. turn the oven broiler to high. place muffin tin pan under the broiler for 1-2 minutes. watch carefully. this toasts the marshmallows fast.

-let cool for about 10 minutes and eat right away for a warm gooey s'more or let cool completely.
+let cool for about 10 minutes and eat right away for a warm gooey smore or let cool completely.

-**if you don't want the chocolate very melted (like what is pictured) broil the pan with the marshmallows first and then immediately after taking out of the oven press one chocolate on top of each toasted marshmallow. the chocolate is more of a softer chocolate that retains it's shape almost perfectly when you do it this way. i have made these both ways and either way is delicious.**'
+**if you dont want the chocolate very melted (like what is pictured) broil the pan with the marshmallows first and then immediately after taking out of the oven press one chocolate on top of each toasted marshmallow. the chocolate is more of a softer chocolate that retains its shape almost perfectly when you do it this way. i have made these both ways and either way is delicious.**'
 ingredients: '1 cup graham cracker crumbs
 1 1/4 cups flour
 1/2 teaspoon baking soda